santiagobg/amaru_v01/README.md

 # Notes about versions:
-This is the first version of the code used in the publication (Bernal at al., 2026 A&A) We suggest contacting the developers and requesting the new version of AMARU (expectedto be public in a few months) [e-mail: sbernal@das.uchile.cl]
+This is the first version of the code used in the publication (Bernal at al., 2026 A&A) We suggest contacting the developers and requesting the new version of AMARU (expected to be public in a few months) [e-mail: sbernal@das.uchile.cl]

 # Notes about templates: